federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ### Euclidean Clustering

-To discriminate among objects, points are then grouped together based on proximity using Euclidean clustering. groups of points are then associated based on proximit To discriminate among objects, groups of points are then associated by proximity using Euclidean clustering.
-The nearest neighbor search is optimized via K-Dimensional Trees [4], a data structure that splits points hierarchically based on a different dimension at each level:

-organizes points in a hierarchical fashion, splitting the data based on a different dimension at each level: at root by $x$, at levels 1 and 2 by $y$ and $z$ respectively, then at level 3 by $x$ again, and so on.
-Visually, the splits are planes (red, blue, green) that cut each level into two subcells [Figure 5].
+To discriminate among objects, points are then grouped together based on proximity using Euclidean clustering.
+The nearest neighbor search is optimized via $k$-dimensional trees [4], a data structure that splits points hierarchically based on a different dimension at each level: at root by $x$, at levels 1 and 2 by $y$ and $z$ respectively, then at level 3 by $x$ again, and so on.
+Visually, the splits are planes (red, blue, green) that cut each level into two subcells.

 __Figure 5: Euclidean Clustering__
 ![Euclidean Clustering](./img/img5.png)